 At the balance sheet date, the value of inventory amounted to EUR 498 million representing 14 % of total assets and 35 % of total equity.
 Inventories were considered as a key audit matter due to the size of the balance and because inventory valuation involves management judgment.
 According to the financial statements' accounting principles inventories are measured at the lower of cost or net realizable value.
 The company has segment and region specific procedures for identifying risk for obsolescence and measuring inventories at the lower of cost or net realizable value.

-To address the risk of material misstatement relating to revenue recognition, our audit procedures included amongst other:
+To address the risk for material error on inventories, our audit procedures included amongst other: